flifox/hello-word/README.md

 - send emails/ whatsapp messages

 # Project Details:
-=> I used Visual Code as IDE
+I used Visual Code as IDE, and Python and Arduino as programming language, first step I install and import all the necessary libraries
-=> first step install and import all the necessary libraries => easier it would be to send emails without typing a single word, searching on Wikipedia without actually opening the web browsers, and performing many other daily tasks with the help of a single voice command.
+=> easier it would be to send emails without typing a single word, searching on Wikipedia without actually opening the web browsers, and performing many other daily tasks with the help of a single voice command.
 => Moreover, I make a physical avatar of that robot